 Tell me about success : Chinese society’s expectations

-Which lipstick brands reflects mostly this appeal for luxury ?
+Which lipstick brands reflects mostly this appeal for luxury?
 Foreigner western brands first.
-Bobbi Brown, Dior, Chanel, but also Armani, Esthée Lauder and Lancôme are to be-seen in every Chinese shopping mall.
-Do they win the sales so far ?
+Bobbi Brown, Dior, Chanel, Armani, Esthée Lauder, and Lancôme are to be seen in every Chinese shopping mall.
+Do they win the sales so far?
 Maybe not.
-Chinese consumers will get one article of a very-famous brand and exhibit it proudly, but will purchase the rest in little-less expensive shops, like Sephora or Urban Decay, still remain expensive for the Chinese average salary.
-Luxury cosmetics keep being highly-valuated gifts out of reach for loads of girls, despites the craze for their acquisition.
+Chinese consumers will get one article of a very-famous brand and exhibit it proudly but will purchase the rest in little-less expensive shops, like Sephora or Urban Decay, still remain expensive for the Chinese average salary.
+Luxury cosmetics keep being highly-valuated gifts out of reach for loads of girls, despite the craze for their acquisition.

 Any special trick to know ?

-When it comes about lipstick application, Chinese ladies are especially painstaking.
-Not only for lipstick though, as Sophia, a 20 years old trainee in luxury hotel department, advance it : “I shall begin my work at 5:30am.
-It’s early, but I wake up even earlier because I need time to draw my eyebrows, so I get up at 4:00am“.
-One thing to remember about lipstick : it must be visible.
+When it comes to lipstick application, Chinese ladies are especially painstaking.
+Not only for lipstick though, as Sophia, a 20 years old trainee in the luxury hotel department, advance it: “I shall begin my work at 5:30 am.
+It’s early, but I wake up even earlier because I need time to draw my eyebrows, so I get up at 4:00 am”.
+One thing to remember about lipstick: it must be visible.
 Chinese girls apply multiple layers of carmine color.

 A funny anecdote

-Do you remember the very special make-up of Queen Amidala in Star Wars trilogy ?
-Her red-lipstick is actually fully inspired from the Chinese Qin Dynasty (221 BC – 206 BC) where women did put a large red dot on their lower lip and painted the whole upper lip, covering the rest with powder.
+Do you remember the very special makeup of Queen Amidala in the Star Wars trilogy?
+Her red lipstick is actually fully inspired by the Chinese Qin Dynasty (221 BC – 206 BC) where women did put a large red dot on their lower lip and painted the whole upper lip, covering the rest with powder.

 About us on GMA